Code-Institute-Submissions/project02-interactive-frontend/README.md

 #### Data section
-It was decided that because as charts using D3.js are not responsive as they are designed for desktop or large-screen viewing, these two bar charts can only be viewed in the desktop version of the SPA.
+It was decided that because the charts using D3.js are not responsive as they are designed for desktop or large-screen viewing, these two bar charts can only be viewed in the desktop version of the SPA.

 [Top of page](#topofpage)